CHHS Leadership Council

 Nancy Kuyper Lashutka, MBA, is the Chair of Research Administration and External Relations at Mayo Clinic in Scottsdale, AZ.
 Lashutka's primary responsibility is to provide administrative leadership to all clinical and laboratory based investigator activities and programs, working in partnership with the physician Director for Research.
 She also has administrative oversight responsibility for Business Development, Contracting and Payer Relations, Public Affairs, and outreach activities.
 Lashutka holds a master's degree in Business Administration from Virginia Polytechnic and State University (Virginia Tech), a Bachelor of Science in Medical Technology from The Ohio State University (cum laude), and completed the Executive Leadership Program at Stanford University.
 She managed multi-specialty outpatient medical centers for Kaiser Permanente Mid-Atlantic States, was a divisional Vice President of Operations and Planning at Prudential HealthCare, and was responsible for directing the operations of the insurer's Mid-Atlantic and MidWest health plans.
 Early career positions included five years in management at Associates in Laboratory Medicine, Tucson, AZ, and as Medical Technologist at Arizona Health Sciences Center (Division of Animal Resources) and Tucson Medical Center (Microbiology).

 Marty L. Laurel is Vice President of Community Relations for Blue Cross Blue Shield of Arizona.
 He is responsible for Tucson and select rural markets throughout Arizona.
 Laurel engages the company in multiple facets of the business and nonprofit community, including chambers of commerce, economic development organizations, brokers, health care providers, city and county governments, universities and community colleges, school districts, and many charities.
 Laurel joined Blue Cross Blue Shield of Arizona in 1991 as Director and later Vice President of Advertising and Public Relations, running an in-house operation for 12 years.
 Laurel is active in community activities throughout the state, serving on the boards of the Better Business Bureau of Central and Northern Arizona, St. Mary's Food Bank Alliance and the Arizona Rural Development Council.
 He is a member of Southern Arizona Leadership Council, the Southern Arizona Center Against Sexual Assault Men's Anti-violence Partnership, the Community Advisory Council of the W.A.
 Franke College of Business at NAU, and the Arizona Interscholastic Association Strategic Planning Council.
 Laurel is a native of Texas and earned a bachelor's degree in Journalism from Texas Western College (now UTEP) in El Paso, TX.
+He has recently retired from the council, but was a valuable member for many years.

 Susan Mansfield, RDH, EdD, is retired as Dean of the College of Allied Health Sciences at the University of Tennessee Health Science Center.
 At Northern Arizona University, Mansfield served as Interim Dean of the College of Health Professions, Chair of the Department of Dental Hygiene, coordinator of the Dental Hygiene Expanded Functions program, and the Dental Hygiene Clinical Director.
 Mansfield earned an EdD in Higher Education Administration at Memphis State University, a master's degree in Educational Administration and a bachelor's degree in Dental Hygiene at Northern Arizona University, as well as an Associate of Science Degree in Dental Hygiene at North Dakota State School of Science.
 Mansfield was instrumental in creating the Master of Dental Hygiene program at the University of Tennessee Health Sciences Center.
 She has served on the Memphis Biotech Foundation Education Committee, the Tennessee Hospital Association Workforce Development Advisory Board, and the Tennessee Educational Council for Health Service Programs.
 She is a member of the Association of Schools of Allied Health Professions, The Tennessee Educational Council for Health Science Programs, the American Dental Hygienists' Association, and the American Association of Dental Schools.